gbudjeakp/UX-Developer-Intern---Web-Developer-Intern-Challenge/README.md

 I rendered them into Polaris `Card` component and this was were I encountered my first [challenge](#challenge1).

  - [x] Updates to the search terms should update the result list This was easy to do.
 All I had to do was set the useEffect dependecy to a state called `searchresult` and then pass that state as a prop to the shopifyPolaris `Top bar` component.
-Then the search input field was monitored for changes.
+Then the search input field in the `Top bar` component was monitored for changes.
 Any change to the search field would cause the useEffect to fetch data matching the input.

  - [x] Movies in search results can be added and removed from the nomination list.
+ A nomination list component was created in react client directory.
+This component was passed a prop using the context API which had an empty array state called `nominationlist` which was used to hold the API data (movie title, year and id).
+In the cotext API component, the state was set to contain whatever details of what card was being nominated through the use of the App reducer.
+That state was then mapped through and used to populate the nominationlist component.
+In order to remove items from the list, the `nominationlist` was filtered to match the title.

+- [x] If a search result has already been nominated, disable its nominate button.
+ All i had to do for this was to use the `.find()` method which returns the value of the first element in a provided array that satisfies the provided testing function, to look into our `nominationlist` array which comes from our context API to see if a title was already added to the array.
+A diabled prop was added to the `Button` component and set to the value of whatever the `.find()` method produced. if it was true then the button would be disabled but if false, it would not.

 ### Challenges encountered and fixes used ###